 Indicators: Artists On Climate Change : Project for Storm King : Windsor, NY : May–Nov 2018

 Excited to announce that I'll be creating a new large-scale work for Indicators: Artists on Climate Change which will open at Storm King on May 19th and run through mid-November.
-The project, organized by curators Nora Lawrence, David Collens & Sarah Diver was just formally announced in the New York Times, and will feature a project by myself alongside work by Maya Lin, David Brooks, Mary Mattingly, Tavares Strachan, Steve Rowell, Justin Brice Guariglia, Ellia Ga and the Dear Climate Collective
+The project, organized by curators Nora Lawrence, David Collens & Sarah Diver was just formally announced in the New York Times, and will feature two projects by myself (one inside the museum, one outdoors) alongside work by Maya Lin, David Brooks, Mary Mattingly, Mike Nelson, Mark Dion, Tavares Strachan, Steve Rowell, Justin Brice Guariglia, Ellia Ga and the Dear Climate Collective

 Project for the Arts Club of Chicago : Summer 2018